 In its native land of Belgium, Bruges has earned the nickname ‘Die Schone’, which translates roughly as ‘the beautiful one’.
 The perfectly preserved Medieval city is just the place to relax and explore after the madness of Christmas.
 If you’re feeling uncomfortably full after too many turkey and cranberry sandwiches, avoid the rush of airports and stressful re-routed flights by travelling via ferry.
 Simply hop on one of our ships from Hull to Zeebrugge and unwind in a comfy cabin before driving the short 25 minutes to ‘Venice of the North’.

 End of Season Highlights

-If you’re still in the festive spirit, the famous Bruges Christmas markets are still up and running all the way through to December 31st, presenting the perfect opportunity to purchase some late season bargains.
+If you’re still in the festive spirit, the famous Bruges Christmas markets are still up and running all the way through to December 31st, presenting the perfect opportunity to purchase some late season bargains during your post-Christmas getaway.
 You’ll be able to glug on gluhwein and feast on gingerbread to your heart’s content before making those pesky New Year’s Resolutions!

 New Year’s Eve Nostalgia

 If you’re visiting Bruges on New Year’s Eve, you’re in for a real treat.
 New Year’s (or Sint Sylvester Vooranvond as the locals call it) is a grand affair in Bruges.
 The big celebration occurs in the largest square not far from the train station – there’s live music, glittering fireworks and a great atmosphere.
 Plan where you’re going to eat on New Year’s Eve in advance, as restaurants book up early and put prices up dramatically but don’t worry about New Year’s Day – all the shops and restaurants are open as normal.